Commercial Vehicles and Trucking Accident Attorney

 Georgia is a major hub for the trucking industry.
-At any given time, you can see semis barreling down I-85, I-75, and I-20, and all over the streets of Gwinnett County and Atlanta.
-When one of these 80,000-lb trucks crashes into a passenger car, pedestrian, bicyclist, or other road user, the results are often catastrophic or deadly.
+At any given time, you will see tractor-trailers barreling down I-85, I-75, I-20, GA-400, and all over the streets of metro Atlanta.
+When one of these 80,000-lb trucks crashes into a passenger car, pedestrian, or motorcycle, the results are often catastrophic or deadly.
 In fact, in 2012, 24 people lost their lives in accidents involving large trucks in Georgia, according to the Governor’s Office of Highway Safety.
-If you were in an accident with a large truck, call the truck accident attorney in Gwinnett County at the Law Offices of John Morrison, LLC to review your case.
+If you were in an accident with a large truck or commercial vehicle of any kind, please call us right away to review your case.
 Our law firm will ensure that your rights are protected and that you obtain full and fair compensation for your injuries.

 What are some common causes of truck accidents?

 Any number of factors can cause a truck accident.
-Drivers of passenger cars can contribute to trucking accidents by tailgating, riding in the truck’s blind spots, and simply not paying attention.
+Drivers of passenger cars can contribute to trucking accidents by tailgating, riding in the truck’s blind spots, and simply by not paying attention.
 In many cases, the truck company’s or the truck driver’s carelessness or negligence causes the accident.
 Below are few of the most common causes that lead to trucking accidents:

-- The driver was inadequately trained and did not have adequate maneuvering skills.
+- The driver was inadequately trained/did not have adequate maneuvering skills.

 - The load was improperly secured.

 - The driver was driving too fast for road conditions.

 - The driver violated industry regulations

 - There was a defect with a truck or load securement component.